 All wheel steering, Cruise control, Driving dynamics mode selector on the steering wheel (strada, sport, corsa), Electric power assisted steering (EPS) with variable steering ratio, Front and rear parking sensors, Lamborghini Dynamic Steering (LDS), Launch control function (thrust mode in CORSA and race start in SPORT)

-Full 12.3'' TFT color display instrument cluster with adaptive visualization, On board trip computer, Service indicator, Touch screen infotainment system - 8.4" portrait orientated screen with 3D nav with real time traffic, bluetooth, radio with RDS double tuner
+Emergency call service, Full 12.3'' TFT color display instrument cluster with adaptive visualization, On board trip computer, Service indicator, Touch screen infotainment system - 8.4" portrait orientated screen with resolution 3D nav with real time traffic, radio with RDS double tuner

 Electrically adjustable, heating and folding side mirrors with door panel single-arm attachment, Electrochromic interior rear view mirror